 What’s to do

 The Hood River Fruit Loop is located in the beautiful Hood River Valley at the foot of majestic Mt.
 Hood offering you a variety of wines, fruits, vegetables, flowers, ciders, and food.
-Outdoor adventures such as kayaking, windsurfing, skiing, snow boarding, and hiking await.
+Many outdoor adventures, such as kayaking, windsurfing, skiing, snow boarding, and hiking, await.
 Mt.
 Hood Meadows, Cooper Spur Mountain Resort, and Timberline Ski areas are only a short drive away, as is the Columbia River Gorge and Mt.
 Hood National Forest where trails and wildlife abound.

-Book your stay at the Old Parkdale Inn next summer and take advantage of our partnerships for adventure discounts
+Book your stay at the Old Parkdale Inn and take advantage of our partnerships for adventure discounts

 Wet Planet Whitewater Adventures – ask us for a discount code: $10 each person on your raft adventure